Aller au contenu

 Weaknesses:

-• Style too distinctive for some ceremonies
+• Style too pronounced for some ceremonies

-• Smaller store network
+• Limited store network

-7. Devred — The Budget Choice
+7. Devred — the budget pick

 Strengths: